RISCV-MYTH-WORKSHOP/riscv_myth_workshop_aug21-Charaan27/README.md

 </br>

-# Day - 4: Basic RISC-V CPU Microarchitecture:
+# Day - 4: Basic RISC-V CPU Microarchitecture
 We will now shift our focus in designing a basic RISC-V CPU using all the concepts that was introduced earlier.
 First, we need to know the components that make up the RISC-V CPU Core.
 The idea is to start designing each component individually and putting them all together in the design.

 </br>